MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-or-edit-model-driven-app-view.md

    ![select specific views to display in the app](media/create-or-edit-model-driven-app-view/open-and-add-a-view-in-the-app-designer-2.png "select specific views to display in the app")

-1. To add an existing view to your app, select it from the list of views, or to create a new view from the app designer, select **Create New**
+1. To add an existing view to your app, select it from the list of views, or to create a new view from the app designer, select **Create New**.

    > [!NOTE]
    > Views are displayed based on the table that you have selected.
 For example, when you select **Account**, views that are related to the account table are displayed.